InformaticsMatters/squonk2-openapi-js-client-generator/README.md

 ## Generator

 Generate a React / TypeScript client from an OpenAPI file.
 [Orval](https://orval.dev) is used to generate a client from the tagged OpenAPI file.
-This is fully typed and provides functions to make API calls along with [react-query](https://react-query.tanstack.com/) hooks for _requests_ and _mutations_.
-Currently Axios is used to make calls but to support features such as Streams we might switch this in the future.
+This is fully typed and provides functions to make API calls along with [@tanstack/react-query](https://tanstack.com/query) hooks for queries and mutations.
+Axios is used to make HTTP calls.

-The `operationId`s can be replaced with more useful names by specifying a `x-sematic-name` field along side the `operationId`.
-These no longer need to be globally unique but still need to be within a `tag` to avoid a name clash.
+The `operationId`s can be replaced with more useful names by specifying an `x-semantic-name` field alongside the `operationId`.
+These no longer need to be globally unique (like the operationId does) but still need to be unique within a `tag` to avoid name clashes.

 ## Build

-The source client is then built using [tsup](https://tsup.egoist.sh/).
+The source client is built using [tsdown](https://tsdown.dev).
 Both CommonJS and ESM outputs are provided.
 To allow efficient tree-shaking and bundling, each `tag` from the OpenAPI file is provided in its own submodule as its own entry-point.

-The exports can be accessed as follows:
+## Query Key Prefixing

+To prevent cache collisions when multiple API clients are used in the same application, query keys are automatically prefixed with the API name.
+This is handled by a post-processing script (`morph-query-keys.ts`) that runs after code generation.
+The prefix is extracted from the package name (e.g., `@squonk/account-server-client` → `"account-server"`).

+## Package Structure

-### From the primary entry-point `@org/service-client`:
+### Primary entry-point `@org/service-client`:

-- The `customInstance` used to make calls is exported in the case where the exported API doesn't allow certain features.
+- The `customInstance` used to make calls is exported for cases where the generated API doesn't provide certain features.
-- _All_ the exported types are only exported from here (limited by the output of orval but you should import types separately with `import type {} from ''` regardless).
+- All TypeScript types generated from the OpenAPI spec are exported from here.
+Import types separately using `import type {} from '@squonk/service-client'`.

-### From the sub-entry points, the `react-query` exports can be imported.

-This will be the standard output of `Orval` with `react-query` These will be the `x-semantic-name` fields specified in the OpenAPI.
-In addition the hooks will of course be prefixed by `use` and converted to `camelCase`.
-Each `useQuery` hook will also have a `get${camelCase(operationId)}` function that takes the same request params and body to generate a query key.
-Additionally, suspense queries are generated for `<Suspense></Suspense>` boundaries.

-## Docs

-Docs can also be generated with [typedoc](https://typedoc.org/).
-The `./setup-typedoc.js` script will setup a `typedoc.json` configuration with the entry-points generated from the OpenAPI tags.

-## GitHub Action

-A GitHub action is provided that can be triggered with a `repository_dispatch`.
-This will fetch the OpenAPI file from GitLab then:

-1. Generate a client
-2. Build the client
-3. Publish the client to NPM and crate a GitHub release
-4. Generate docs from the generated client
-5. Publish these docs to a branch called `gh-pages` for deployment on GitHub Pages
+### Sub-entry points (e.g., `@squonk/service-client/accounting`):

+Each OpenAPI tag is available as a submodule, exporting:

+- **Query hooks**: `use{OperationName}` (e.g., `useGetAccountServerNamespace`) with prefixed query keys
+- **Suspense query hooks**: `use{OperationName}SuspenseQuery` for use with React `<Suspense>` boundaries
+- **Mutation hooks**: `use{OperationName}` for POST/PUT/DELETE operations
+- **Query key helpers**: `get{OperationName}QueryKey()` returns the prefixed query key used by the hook (e.g., `["account-server", "getAccountServerNamespace"]`)
+- **Invalidate helpers**: `useInvalidate{OperationName}()` returns a function to invalidate the query cache

+Operation names come from the `x-semantic-name` fields specified in the OpenAPI spec.

 ## Current Clients